Supporting You

 We provide a point of contact for prospective and existing students who need either formal support, or advice and guidance around the impact of a disability on the courses.
 By liaising with tutors about your needs, we can avoid putting you at a disadvantage to fellow students.

-The completion of a Personal Learning Plan (PLP) allows us to make recommendations to ensure we give students with a learning difficulty or disability fair and equal access to education.
+The completion of a Personal Learning Plan (PLP) allows us to make recommendations to ensure we give students with a learning difficulty, long-term illness, or disability fair and equal access to education.
 Students who live in the UK, or who are European Union students, and have a learning difficulty or disability, are entitled to appropriate support around their courses and assessments.
 This may include equipment, extra time to complete exams, and extra tutorial time.

 We also help students with the process of getting funding for elements of their support, where needed.
 This can be through Disabled Students’ Allowance or other means.